MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepEnableBitLocker.md

 ### -Pin

-If you use the parameter **-TpmAndPin**, use this parameter to specify the PIN value.
-Specify 4-20 integers.
+If you use the parameter **TpmAndPin**, use this parameter to specify the PIN value.
+Specify 4-20 integers as a secure string.

 ```yaml
 Type: SecureString